 I came here from Traverse City after a late season divorce.
-As I was adjusting to single life the condo I was renting was foreclosed by some far away financial institution leaving me without a place to call home.
-I also had a cat that unexpectedly landed in my lap during the splitting of possessions.
-I was conceiving a plan through this fresh news, when out of the blue, an old college friend offered me and my cat his short-term rental to use until I decided what to do.
+As I was adjusting to single life, the condo I was renting was foreclosed by some far away financial institution leaving me without a place to call home.
+I also had a cat that unexpectedly landed in my lap during the divorce.
+I was conceiving a plan through this abrupt relocation news, when out of the blue, an old college friend offered me and my cat his short-term rental to use until I decided what I was doing.

-Such serendipity with his offer, especially after a few glasses of bourbon sparked our creative synapses.
+Such serendipity with his offer, especially after a few glasses of bourbon sparked our creativity.
 I'm attracted to out of the blue opportunities.
-Taking stock of my rather shaky situation where I found myself homeless, stuck with a grumpy cat, and just starting my first book.
+Taking stock of my rather shaky situation, I found myself homeless, stuck with a grumpy cat, and just starting my first book.
 Thank goodness my friend was losing interest in cleaning his loft between rentals.
 He liked my cat, who happened to hit a soft spot in his crusty make-up.
 Such is fate.
-My gut and pocketbook told me it was a good move, where I would cover his loft's basic monthly expenses.
+My gut and pocketbook told me it was a good offer.

 That was almost a decade ago.

-During this period, I finished and published my memoirs, completed a second book and then launched a writer’s blog.
+During this period, I finished and published my memoirs, completed a second book, and launched a writer’s blog.
 This essay will likely make the list.
 Like it has a choice.